Stevengre/circt-semantics/src/kcirct/kdist/circt_semantics/hardware/hardware-config.md

 - `<setup>`: hardware setup through top module
 - `<connection>`: out_port_id -> components + out_port_id
 - `<procedures>`: all the procedure blocks in the circuit
+- `<register>`: Stores constant attributes of ports with "register" behavior — meaning that when the port is read, its value is retrieved from history rather than directly from the signal (e.g., firmem, firreg).
+The structure is as follows (with 0 used as a placeholder if not otherwise specified): port |-> (
+  {1 for firmem, 0 for firreg},
+  {if firreg: its size in bits — when first read, a bit-vector of this size filled with 0 is used to initialize history}, {if firmem: read latency},
+  {if firmem: write latency},
+  {name — used for VCD output}
+)
+If a port exists in register, then its value must be read from the history during simulation.
+- `<register-proc>`: Stores the procedure of delayed read behavior for firmem.
+If the readLatency is x, the structure is: port |-> enable1, addr1, mode1, ... , enbalex, addrx, modex
+Each time a read_port operation occurs, the current parameters (enable, address, mode) are appended to the end of the list, and the parameters at the head of the list are popped.
+The return value of the current read is determined by the parameters at the head of the list (i.e., those x cycles ago).

 ```k
   <setup> .K </setup>